usc-isi-i2/kgtk/docs/transform/add_labels.md

 to fit into memory, and the labels will be read with prefiltering.
 Any lifted columns that are entirely empty will be suppressed.

+Unlike most KGTK commands, `kgtk add-labels` does not by default verify that the input file is a valid KGTK file.
+This facilitates using it to add labels to more general TSV files.

 See the `kgtk lift` documentation for more details on the shared behavior of these two commands.